 Spellbook lives inside Microsoft Word and handles drafting, redlining, and contract review.
 Its Benchmarks feature compares proposed contract terms against aggregated industry standards, and Spellbook Associate chains drafting and review as an agentic workflow.

 Spellbook's core use cases are contract drafting and review.
-The broader research workload (regulatory updates, multi-state surveys, outside-counsel brief validation) sits outside its lane.
+The broader research workload (regulatory updates, multi-state surveys, outside-counsel brief validation) sits outside Spellbook's contract-first focus.
 For teams where contracts are the primary job, Spellbook belongs on the shortlist.
 For teams where research is the primary job, the tradeoff is that you will be using a contract-centric tool for non-contract questions.

 Pricing is not published.